onetep-devel/documentation/ONETEP_DFT+U_README.rst

    U = \chi^{-1} - \chi_0^{-1}

-which allow us to compute :math:`U`
+which allow us to compute :math:`U`.

 In practice, we compute :math:`\chi_0` and :math:`\chi` by applying a small perturbation :math:`\alpha` to the system: